Water Quality

 Why does Sonoma Water adjust the water’s pH?

 Excessively high and low pHs can be detrimental for the use of water.
 High pH causes a bitter taste, water pipes and water-using appliances become corroded or encrusted with deposits, and it depresses the effectiveness of the disinfection of chlorine thereby causing the need for additional chlorine when pH is high.
 Low pH water can corrode or dissolve metals and other substances.
 Sonoma Water monitors the level of pH in its water system on a daily basis.
 The pH level within the water system must achieve an average daily range of 8.2 to 8.6 for 95 percent of all daily average values.
 To adjust the level of pH Sonoma Water uses Sodium Hydroxide (NaOH), also known simply as caustic soda.
-Sodium Hydroxide is the most widely used alkaline neutralizing chemical in use in industry today as it is easy to handle, inexpensive, and very effective for the neutralization of strong or weak acids.
+Sodium Hydroxide is the most widely used alkaline neutralizing chemical in use in industry today as it is easy to handle and very effective for the neutralization of strong or weak acids.
+More information on pH is available here.

-How old are the water transmission pipes?
+How old is the water transmission system?

 Who monitors Sonoma Water’s water quality reports?